andreygrechin/umbr_api/README.rst

 How to use API key
 ^^^^^^^^^^^^^^^^^^

-1. Provide it as an argument for command-line utility
+#.
+Provide it as an argument for command-line utility

 .. code:: bash

     umbrella del www.example.com --key YOUR-CUSTOMER-KEY-IS-HERE-0123456789

-2. Provide it as part of a program call
+#.
+Provide it as part of a program call

 .. code-block:: python

     from umbr_api.get import get_list
     response = get_list(key='YOUR-CUSTOMER-KEY-IS-HERE-0123456789')

-3. Create ``data/enforcement.json`` file within **umbr_api** package directory.
+#.
+Create ``data/enforcement.json`` file in **umbr_api** package directory.
-This is an unsecured and unsupported way because of keeping key in clear text format.
+This is an unsecured and unsupported way because of storing key in clear text format.
 To find package directory:

 .. code-block:: python